a-alto/Graph_database_project/README.md

 ![Grade A+](https://img.shields.io/badge/Grade-A%2B-green?color=009F00)
-# Final Examination: Algorithms and Data Structures Project
+# Final Examination: Graph Database - Algorithms and Data Structures Project

 This is one of the three project for BSc thesis at **Politecnico di Milano**.
 The related course for this project is _"Algoritmi e Principi dell'Informatica"_ (i.e. Algorithms and Theoretical Computer Science).